RapidSoftwareSolutions/Marketplace-Basecamp3-Package/README.md

 | name         | String| Name of the to-do list.
 | description  | String| Containing information about the to-do list.

-## Basecamp3.updateToDoList
+## Basecamp3.updateToDoListName
-Allows changing the name and description of the to-do list with an ID of `listId` in the Basecamp with ID `basecampId`.
+Allows changing the name of the to-do list with an ID of `listId` in the Basecamp with ID `basecampId`.

 | Field        | Type  | Description
 |--------------|-------|----------